SHSongs/tsp-solver/README.md

 ## Reward
 We did not use the reward function in the paper.
-We used the sum of rewards from the gym. but gym doesn't go back to the starting point.
+We used the sum of rewards from the gym. but gym doesn't go back to the starting city.
-After the game, the distance from the last point and the starting point is added to the total reward.
+After the game, the distance from the last city and the starting city is added to the total reward.

 ## Usage
 ### Active search